ksh009/top-todo-application/features.md

 8. On the Todo list there should be a plus button which would enable me to add a Todo (Build of Library project)
 9. All todos should be persisted and read from LocalStorage
 10. Individual parts/components of the appliction should be split into there own JS files

+- Follow guidelines from restaurant application to get webpack setup
+- Note there is a config setting to run webpack with on hot reload so you do not have to run "npx webpack over and over"